 Being an Honors Ambassador is a way to share your enthusiasm for the Honors Program by acting as a representative of the program, specifically at recruitment events.
 Ambassadors participate at Weekend Open House or Welcome Day Discussion Panels, typically once per semester.
 They also may meet with prospective students at the Honors Office or assist with Honors Welcome Week.
 Ambassadors attend monthly planning meetings during the Fall and Spring semesters.

 Students applying be outgoing, friendly, comfortable speaking in front of large groups, and capable of representing the Honors Program positively while answering a range of questions about Program and the university-at-large.
-Students interested in becoming Honors Ambassadors must submit their application by March TBA, 2017.
-If you have any questions, please contact Katie Almanzan.
+Students interested in becoming Honors Ambassadors should contact Katie Almanzan.

 To complement our leadership opportunities, the Honors Program offers leadership training programming for First-Year and Second-Year students during the academic year.
 These programs explore leadership theory and work with students to help them discover and understand their own respective style of leadership.
 The Second-Year Leadership Institute is held each Fall, while the First-Year Leadership Retreat is offered each Spring.